brandline-lgtm/Click-to-Prompt-copy/README.md

 # Image Prompt Enhancer

-Chrome extension that generates ultra-enhanced prompts for images using Google's Gemini API.
-When you click an image, a popup offers **Show** and **Copy** actions, and a side panel tracks your click history.
+Chrome extension that generates ultra‑enhanced prompts for images using Google's Gemini API.
+Hover over any image to reveal a **View Prompt** button and the prompt appears in the side panel, which also tracks your history.

 ## Installation